Variables

 Shared below is the screenshot of the **Variables** window, numbered with action items/features available on this screen, followed by their brief description.&#x20;

-<table><thead><tr><th width="57">#</th><th width="138">Feature</th><th width="563.6666259765625">Purpose / Description</th></tr></thead><tbody><tr><td><sub>1</sub></td><td><sub><strong>Add Variable</strong></sub></td><td><sub>To create a new variable. <em>(Explained in detail below).</em></sub></td></tr><tr><td><sub>2</sub></td><td><sub><strong>Search bar</strong></sub></td><td><sub>To search for a specific variable on the Variables window.
-Keyword search is supported.</sub></td></tr><tr><td><sub>3</sub></td><td><sub><strong>Switch view</strong></sub></td><td><p></p><p><sub>Using these buttons, you can switch between a detailed and a compact view of the variables list.</sub> </p></td></tr><tr><td><sub>4</sub></td><td><sub><strong>Sorting variables list</strong></sub></td><td><sub>You can sort the list of variables according to ascending or descending order of their names, as well as in ascending/descending order of the date when they were last updated.</sub> </td></tr><tr><td><sub>5</sub></td><td><sub><strong>Scope view</strong></sub></td><td><sub>The scope selector allows you to view variables that are defined in every scope or display all variables of all scopes.</sub></td></tr><tr><td><sub>6</sub></td><td><sub><strong>Variable list</strong></sub></td><td> <sub>By default, the variables list is displayed in the"detailed view", which shows more information about variables than just names.</sub></td></tr></tbody></table>
+<table><thead><tr><th width="57">#</th><th width="138">Feature</th><th width="563.6666259765625">Purpose / Description</th></tr></thead><tbody><tr><td><sub>1</sub></td><td><sub><strong>Add Variable</strong><strong> </strong><mark style="color:$primary;"><strong>(+)</strong></mark></sub></td><td><sub>To create a new variable. <em>(Explained in detail below).</em></sub></td></tr><tr><td><sub>2</sub></td><td><sub><strong>Search option</strong></sub></td><td><sub>To search for a specific variable on the Variables window.
+Keyword search is supported.</sub></td></tr><tr><td><sub>3</sub></td><td><sub><strong>Filter</strong></sub></td><td><p></p><p><sub>Using this option, you can filter the list of variables by scope or by the user who updated the variable.
+So, you have the following three options:</sub> <br><sub>- <strong>All</strong> (no filter).</sub><br><sub>- <strong>Scope:</strong> architecture, environment, project, organization.</sub><br><sub><strong>- Updated by:</strong> select the user name whose updated variables you want to view.</sub> </p></td></tr><tr><td><sub>4</sub></td><td><sub><strong>Sorting variables list</strong></sub></td><td><sub>You can sort the list of variables according to ascending or descending order of their names, as well as in ascending/descending order of the date when they were last updated.</sub> </td></tr><tr><td><sub>5</sub></td><td><sub><strong>Filter</strong></sub></td><td><sub>The scope selector allows you to view variables that are defined in every scope or display all variables of all scopes.</sub></td></tr><tr><td><sub>6</sub></td><td><sub><strong>Expand all / Collapse all</strong></sub></td><td><sub>Clicking this will exapnd the variables section for you to view details of each variable in the list.
+Clicking it again will collapse the expanded view.</sub> </td></tr></tbody></table>

 #### Creating a new variable

-<figure><img src="https://2733077811-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F7YhVIZuz5Brv8kisTlFL%2Fuploads%2FN6i8aHxw95ae0xqcy72A%2Fimage.png?alt=media&#x26;token=47a03bb9-addd-4273-9d3d-1a22c5741e44" alt="" width="375"><figcaption></figcaption></figure>
+<figure><img src="/files/0kMqeNV3GHLN1xK7ADRR" alt="" width="365"><figcaption></figcaption></figure>

 1. **Name of the variable:** This is the name that you'll use to reference the variable when you use it.&#x20;